 Paul Revere House

-Located in the North End and built around 1680, the Paul Revere House is the oldest building in downtown Boston.
-It is famous for being the house Revere left from on the night of his famous “midnight ride” to warn his compatriots that the British were coming to arrest them in 1775.
-He lived there with his family from 1770 to 1800.
+Located in the city’s North End and built around 1680, the Paul Revere House is the oldest residence in downtown Boston.
+It’s famous for being the house that industrialist and military officer Revere left from in 1775 on the night of his famous “midnight ride” to warn his compatriots that the British were coming to arrest them.
+The building now serves as a house museum alongside the adjacent Pierce-Hichborn House.

 Through the years the home has been lived in by many other families and served various purposes including as a bank, grocery store, and cigar factory; however, the building was purchased by Revere’s grandson in 1902 and restored by the Paul Revere Memorial Association from 1907 to 1908, allowing it to now serve as a house museum along with the adjacent Pierce-Hichborn House.
 Walking inside, visitors are able to appreciate the 17th-century appearance and original artifacts like historic documents and Revere’s silverware.
 Knowledgeable staff and information panels are there to help answer any questions you may have.